 Can I get wireless charging in my car?

-What are the advantages and disadvantages of wireless charging?
+What are the advantages of wireless charging?

 - Safer way to transfer power to your phone.

 - Simple to just drop your phone on the charging pad.